Engee Function

 Defines the method of inheritance of the calculation step depending on the selected value:

-If the value -1 is specified in the Sample Time field, the calculation step is inherited according to the method specified in the Sample time inheritance method field, depending on the selected value (Default, Discrete, Continuous).
-In all other cases (Sample Time is not equal to -1 and SampleTime is greater than or equal to 0) — block Engee Function it works with the specified value of the Sample Time field, ignoring the Sample time inheritance method.
+If the value is specified in the Sample Time field -1, then the calculation step is inherited according to the method specified in the Sample time inheritance method field, depending on the selected value (Default, Discrete, Continuous).
+In all other cases (Sample Time is not equal to -1 and the SampleTime is greater than or equal to 0) — block Engee Function it works with the specified value of the Sample Time field, ignoring the Sample time inheritance method.

-• Discrete is an inheritance method for obtaining a discrete calculation step.
-When choosing this method, the block Engee Function It will inherit the calculation step according to the following principles:
+Discrete— an inheritance method for obtaining a discrete calculation step.
+When choosing this method, the block Engee Function It will inherit the calculation step according to the following principles:-

-• Continuous is an inheritance method for obtaining a continuous calculation step regardless of the input calculation steps.
+Continuous— an inheritance method to obtain a continuous calculation step regardless of the input calculation steps.

-Example of redefining the propagate_sample_times function with an operation similar to the Default inheritance method:
+An example of redefining a function propagate_sample_times with a job similar to the inheritance method Default:

 +